 • Duty and VAT – calculated as a percentage cost of goods plus the export cost

-• Size – Seller and buyer can ship bulky items of shipment bigger items like furniture, automobile parts, industrial parts, machine, and even vehicles all kinds of heavy objects without incurring enormous costs in transportation.
+• Size – Seller and buyer can ship bulky items of shipment bigger items like furniture, automobile parts, industrial parts, machines, and even vehicles all kinds of heavy objects without incurring enormous costs in transportation.

 • Specialist operators – Seller and buyer can ship goods from more or less anywhere in the world.